What is an athletes' village really like?

 "It's called 'what sport do they do?' and it's just me looking at people's plates and guessing," she says.
 "I once watched a Kenyan eat nothing but a massive pile of bread rolls... must have been a marathon runner."

-But, while the likes of Gilmour and shooter Seonaid McIntosh confess to people-watching, wheelchair athlete Sammi Kinghorn has her eyes fixed on something else.
+But, while Gilmour and shooter Seonaid McIntosh confess to people-watching, wheelchair athlete Sammi Kinghorn has her eyes fixed on something else.

 "You go around scouting out the bad stuff that you can eat as soon as you've raced," she says conspiratorially.